 The main agricultural activities in this area are pineapples, poultry farming and forestry with other crops such as strawberries, macadamia nuts and avocados also popular.
-Historically tobacco was a prominent crop, but this is no longer the case.
+Historically tobacco was a prominent crop, as is seen by the remaining historic tobacco kilns in the area.

 There are a few small rural bed and breakfasts (B&B's) and some traditional motels in the area.
-The presence of Australia Zoo, the Big Kart Track and the many outdoor recreation and education opportunities offered (which include scenic lookouts, cultural heritage sites and stories, mountain walks, rock climbing & abseiling, mountain biking, rogaining, horse riding and canoeing on Ewen Maddock Dam) suggest a scope to strengthen the tourism potential of the district and the region particularly when coupled with the local fresh food offerings, various art studios and galleries and the area's proximity to the Moreton Bay region and the greater Brisbane populations.
+The presence of Australia Zoo, the Big Kart Track and the many outdoor recreation and education opportunities offered (which include scenic lookouts, cultural heritage sites and stories, mountain walks, rock climbing & abseiling, mountain biking, rogaining, horse riding and canoeing on Ewen